 Building trust in AI systems is vital for widespread acceptance and ethical adoption.
 The AI RMF advocates for continuous monitoring and refinement of AI systems to ensure that they remain free from bias.
 Organizations should also encourage feedback from users and stakeholders to identify potential issues and areas for improvement.

-Trust builds when developers design AI systems to be transparent, accountable, and actively managed to mitigate bias.
-By prioritizing fairness and equity, organizations can foster greater confidence in their AI technologies and prevent public distrust due to biased outcomes.
+Trust builds when developers design AI systems to be transparent, accountable, and actively managed to prevent unintended consequences.
+By prioritizing fairness and equity, organizations can foster greater confidence in their technologies and prevent public distrust.

 Why NIST AI RMF Matters for AI Bias Mitigation